 A typical executive level measurement bundle related to financial performance that we have implemented includes ROI, EVA, revenue, earnings, capital, and cash flow.

+With new cloud network-based control towers, executives can get a comprehensive view of their global business, and drill in where necessary to the underlying details.
 The added advantage of the new cloud architecture is not only providing drill down and issue resolution connected to these drivers, but also the elimination of any latency in the calculation of these measures related to real time supply network performance.
 Plus the financial measure can be calculated at the operating level and translated into any financial view, include the chart of account structure.